DynamicsValue/licence-agreements/EULA.md

 ## 4 SUPPORT

-Licensor will only provide general support for the current major version of the unmodified Software (or the prior major version of the Software for one year after the release of the then-current major version of the Software) as follows:
+Licensor will only provide general support for the current major version of the unmodified Software (or the prior major version of the Software for one year after the release of the then-current major version of the Software, except any version prior to major version 2) as follows:

 - i.
 A request for support related to a material, reproducible vulnerability or other defect in the Software may be made by You via our Jira issue tracker at: [https://dynamicsvalue.atlassian.net](https://dynamicsvalue.atlassian.net) (**"Request"**); and